keyslogo

 Credit Bureaus

 There are three major credit bureau companies.
-Each has a report on you; however, the reports are not always identical.
-This is because not every creditor reports to all three credit bureau companies.
+Each of them has a report on you; however, the reports are not always identical.
+The reason for this is that not every creditor reports to all three credit bureau companies.
 It is also possible for errors to occur that may only affect the credit report for one of the companies.

-It is essential to know that credit bureau companies do not give you your credit rating.
-The credit bureau is a collector of information provided by lenders, collection agencies, and courthouses.
-Although errors can occur within the credit bureau company, generally, they only report the information provided to them.
+It is important to know that the credit bureau companies do not give you your credit rating.
+The credit bureau is a collector of information that is provided by the lenders, collection agencies, and court houses.
+Although errors can occur within the credit bureau company itself, generally they are only reporting the information that was provided to them.

-You have the legal right to view your three credit bureau reports annually at no cost to you.
+You have the legal right to view each of your three credit bureau reports once per year at no cost to you.
 If you wish to view them more often, you may want to look for a credit monitoring service that charges a low fee for allowing you regular access to your credit file.
 You may also pay $8.00 per file directly to the credit bureau company.
 The information for accessing your credit bureau is listed below.

 You can purchase your credit score from the credit bureau companies.
 Each of them uses a different calculation in their determination of your score.
 When you receive your score, you will also receive an explanation and suggestions for how you can increase your score.